【Competition Venues:Sea Forest Waterway】

 Para-canoe has two disciplines: kayaking and Va'a (outrigger canoe) racing.
 For kayaking, alternate paddle (oar) strokes on either side of the canoe propel the canoe move forward.
 For Va'a racing, on the other hand, a lateral support float called “outrigger” is fastened to one side of a canoe, so that strokes on the other side propel the canoe forward.

-At the Rio Paralympic Games, men's and women's kayaking events (A, TA, LTA) will be held.
-At the Tokyo Paralympics, both kayaking and Va'a racing events are scheduled to be held.
+At the Rio Paralympic Games, men's and women's kayaking events (A, TA, LTA) were held.
+At the Tokyo Paralympics, both kayaking and Va'a racing events will be held.

 Canoeing first became a recognised sport in the 19th century, with the first race being held in 1866 on the River Thames in England.
 At that time, clinker-built canoes made by pasting planks overlapping each other were used.

 Canoe will become an official sport for the first time at the Rio 2016 Paralympic Games.